mattrwillman/scripts/README.md

 # scripts
-The repository contains helpful scripts for bioinformatics.
+This repository contains helpful scripts for bioinformatics.